pactus-project/pactus.org/docs/guide/run-compile.md

 ## Joining the Testnet

-Let join the testnet now.
+Let's join the testnet now.
 First you need to create a workspace for test-net.
 Like this:

 ```
 zarb init -w ~/zarb/testnet --test-net
 ```

-This create a folder at `~/zarb/testnet`.
+This creates a folder at `~/zarb/testnet`.
 It cointains:
 - Validator private key
 - Genesis file
 - config file